 Reducing disease and increasing longevity is not the congressional mandate of the FDA.
 It is to ensure the “safety and efficacy of drugs and medical devices.”
 The FDA could fulfill its order perfectly by rejecting all new drugs, which would 100% guarantee that an unsafe or ineffective drug never gets on the market again.

 The Health Explosion

 For thousands of years, everything sucked, and the average human life expectancy was 28.
 Then something happened around 1800, and life expectancy exploded.

 Structural Changes Leading to the Health Explosion

-Let’s zoom in and see what happened in the last couple of centuries leading to this explosion.
+Let’s zoom in and see what happened in the last centuries leading to this explosion.

-We see on the timeline are two primary groups of factors:
+We see on the timeline two primary groups of factors: